Skip to Content

 In terms of rarity, the AK Series was a light-duty truck that was sold under the Chevrolet brand.
 Production of these trucks began in 1941 and lasted until 1947.
 Unfortunately, World War II halted production of these trucks during 1942.
 These trucks were designed for military use and are rare and valuable today.
 You can also find one of these trucks on eBay, although these are not as rare as a real one.

-READ ALSO: What are the Benefits of Deleting a Diesel Truck?
+READ ALSO: What are Cats on a Truck?

 How Much Does a Chevy 3100 Cost?